-The GP pins (if enabled for GPIO functionality) can be used as digital inputs/outputs.
+The GP7-0 pins (if enabled for GPIO functionality) can be used as digital inputs/outputs.
+The GP8 pin can be used only as a digital input.

 These pins can be read (both inputs and outputs) and written (only the outputs).